-- Reading- Teach them to read and once that’s accomplished, encourage reading of all sorts as much as possible.
+- Reading– Teach them to read and once that’s accomplished, encourage reading of all sorts and as much as possible.
 Encourage your kids to be inquisitive.
 Read to them every day if you can (even my teenagers enjoy listening to me read to the younger kids).

 - Writing– Communication is so important in life, but there is more than one way to accomplish this.
 We can express ourselves through writing, audio, and visual.
 Find the way your child communicates best and help them learn to excel in that medium.

 Math is my favorite subject.
-Everything in math builds upon itself which makes it eady for me to teach two of my kids at once.
+Everything in math builds upon itself which makes it easy for me to teach two of my kids at once.
 I can take something like fractions and quickly teach my youngest the basics of adding and subtracting fractions and then elaborate more in-depth multiplying and dividing fractions to her older brother.

-We spend a lot more time understanding the logic of math and how to set up problems than on memorizing addition, subtraction, etc. With calculators on your phone, being able to recite times table is less important than understanding how to cross reduce fractions before multiplying in order to make the problem simpler.
+We spend a lot more time understanding the logic of math and how to set up problems than busywork like long multiplication and division.
+With calculators on your phone, being able to recite times table is less important than understanding how to cross reduce fractions before multiplying in order to make the problem simpler.
 However, I still do require my kids to be good at Math-It and crunch single digit subtraction and multiplication quickly in their heads (#nofingercountingallowed).

-With that in mind, I’ve pretty much stopped using text books all together for math and instead just have a white board for us to practice problems on.
-In addtion, I use Khan Academy to test what they are learning and where they may need more help.
-I like that it’s free and the tutorials are set up so that the kids can do most of the math on thier own.
-For my kids in 2nd through 4th grade, I also use MATH IT.
-This program is great for helping kids learn to crunch basic numbers in thier head.
+With that in mind, I’ve pretty much stopped using text books altogether for math and instead just have a whiteboard for us to practice problems on.
+In addition, I use Khan Academy to test what they are learning and where they may need more help.
+I like that it’s free and the tutorials are set up so that the kids can do most of the math on their own.

 I really can’t emphasize enough how important Math is for logic and thinking skills.
 If you can nurture this part of math, it will help your kids so much more in the long run.